The ONE Thing Summary – Do You Know Your ONE Thing?

 Here’s a video testing the domino effect theory:

 Most people know how to knock over dominos.
-You line them up and tip over the first one which starts a reaction knocking over one at a time.
+You line them up and tip over the first domino which starts a reaction knocking over one at a time.

 But in the real world, things aren’t so straight forward.
 I don’t know about you, but life hasn’t lined everything up to tell me where I should start.

-In the book, we come to realize that highly successful people know that each day, they must line up their priorities in order, which means knocking over that lead domino first until it falls.
+In the book, we come to realize that highly successful people know that any given day, they must line up their priorities in order, which means knocking over that lead domino first until it falls.

-They know that extraordinary success is sequential, not simultaneous.
+They know that BIG success is sequential, not simultaneous.
 You do the right thing and then you do the next right thing and over time it begins to add up.

 It’s all about lining up the domino, giving it all of our attention, knocking it over, and then lining up the next domino.
 One thing at a time.